What Is Extended Term Insurance?

 Assess Your Cash Value

-Check your policy's current cash value.
-The extended term life nonforfeiture option uses this cash value to fund the term coverage.
-Your insurance provider can help determine how much coverage your accumulated cash can buy.
+Check your policy's current cash value through your annual statement or by contacting your insurer.
+Extended term insurance uses this cash value to fund coverage.
+Your insurance provider can calculate how long your accumulated cash value will last.

 3. 3